Airguns & Arrow Shooting Airguns

 Issue

-Unlike other hunting implements, airguns and arrow shooting airguns do not get taxed through the ASCF, and therefore, their sale and use does not contribute to conservation efforts in the same manner as firearms and archery equipment.
-By authorizing the use of this equipment without some sort of structure in place to ensure that this technology pays into the ASCF, state fish and wildlife agencies are losing out on conservation funding when sportsmen and women purchase these products instead of more traditional hunting implements such as bows, crossbows, muzzleloaders, and firearms.
+Unlike other hunting implements, airguns and arrow shooting airguns do not get taxed through the ASCF, and therefore, their sale and use do not contribute to conservation efforts in the same manner as firearms and archery equipment.
+By authorizing the use of this equipment without some sort of structure in place to ensure that this technology pays into the ASCF, state fish and wildlife agencies risk losing out on conservation funding when sportsmen and women purchase these products instead of more traditional hunting implements such as bows, crossbows, muzzleloaders, and firearms.

 While the cleanest solution to this issue would be to include airguns alongside other methods of take as items taxed through the Wildlife Restoration Program (Pittman-Robertson), doing so would require a change in federal tax statute which can take many years to achieve.
-In the interim, states can implement a Conservation Airgun Stamp, which sportsmen and women who wish to hunt with an airgun would be required to purchase alongside their other privileges, when purchasing their hunting licenses.
+In the interim, states can implement a Conservation Airgun Stamp, which sportsmen and women who wish to hunt with an airgun would be required to purchase alongside their other privileges when purchasing their hunting licenses.
 This Stamp would be modeled after similar stamps/tags that are often required for other methods of take such as crossbows or muzzleloaders.
 The Conservation Airgun Stamp concept also benefits from having the support of the airgun industry, as such a stamp will allow for a more accurate assessment of how widely these devices are being used for hunting purposes, and will allow manufacturers to more effectively and efficiently market their products to targeted demographics and potential future customers.

 Points of Interest

-• Like most handgun bullets, traditional muzzleloader round balls, and arrows tipped with broadheads, airgun pellets/bullets transmit little of the “shock” value on impact that is associated with high velocity (“high-powered”) rifle projectiles.
+- Like most handgun bullets, traditional muzzleloader round balls, and arrows tipped with broadheads, airgun pellets/bullets transmit little of the “shock” value on the impact that is associated with high velocity (“high-powered”) rifle projectiles.
 Thus, an ethical harvest requires either (1) precise shot placement on a vital organ or, (2) sufficient projectile energy to create a wound channel that is large enough – or long enough – to cause fatality through blood loss.
 Large bore airguns and arrow shooting airguns provide a platform necessary to satisfy both criteria.

-• Unlike traditional firearms, many airguns and arrow shooting airguns are considered to be “hearing safe” in that they produce less than 140 dB of sound when fired (the Occupational Safety & Health Administration’s threshold for an impulse noise).
+- Unlike traditional firearms, many airguns and arrow-shooting airguns are considered to be “hearing safe” in that they produce less than 140 dB of sound when fired (the Occupational Safety & Health Administration’s threshold for an impulse noise).

 Moving Forward

 As advances in technology continue, legislators are generally encouraged to work alongside their state fish and wildlife agency to ensure that the laws and regulations related to new technologies are clearly stated and easily understood by sportsmen and women, which will help to eliminate ambiguity related to the use of these items afield.
-Until such time that airguns and arrow shooting airguns are included in the Pittman-Robertson Act, states are encouraged to implement state-level funding mechanisms such as a Conservation Airgun Stamp to ensure that all legal methods of take for hunting contribute into the conservation funding matrix.
+Until such time that airguns and arrow shooting airguns are included in the Pittman-Robertson Act, states are encouraged to implement state-level funding mechanisms such as a Conservation Airgun Stamp to ensure that all legal methods of take for hunting contribute to the conservation funding matrix.
 Unless there is a mechanism in place through which airguns and arrow shooting airguns contribute to conservation funding, states are dissuaded from authorizing them as a method of take during any hunting season.